 The sand dunes lining Tybee’s coastlines are protected by the Georgia Department of Natural Resources under the Shore Protection Act.
 It is prohibited to walk on the dunes, and is punishable with fines up to $1,000 dollars.

 Local beaches are adorned with the golden plumes of sea oats, the master builders of the dunes.
-A dunes success is owed to native sea oats and the sand storage they provide.
-The perennial grass extends 6 feet into the air trapping wind blown sand.
-Its roots penetrate 30 feet deep, to anchor and stabilize.
-The network of tangled roots unify the dune system., therefore, it is illegal to pick or cut wild sea oats.
+A dune’s success is owed to native sea oats and the sand storage they provide.
+The perennial grass extends six feet into the air trapping wind blown sand.
+Its roots penetrate 30 feet deep to anchor and stabilize.
+The network of tangled roots unify the dune system, therefore, it is illegal to pick or cut wild sea oats.